qepo17/api-with-jwt-ci4/README.md

-Restful API with Token Authentication using JWT
+Simple Academy Restful API with Token Authentication using JWT

 build with Codeigniter 4